MorphiaOrg/morphia-docs/content/morphia/2.4/life-cycle-methods.md

 1. `@PrePersist` - Called before the entity is encoded in to a document.
 2. `@PostPersist` - Called after the entity is encoded in to a document but before data is written to the database.
 3. `@PreLoad` - Called after the document has been fetched from the database but before mapping the document in to the entity.
-4. `@PostLoad` - Called after populating the entity with the values from the document before return the entity reference back to user code.
+4. `@PostLoad` - Called after populating the entity with the values from the document before returning the entity reference back to user code.

-### Examples
+## Examples

-[Here](https://github.com/MorphiaOrg/morphia/blob/master/morphia/src/test/java/dev/morphia/TestQuery.java) is a one of the test classes.
+[Here](https://github.com/MorphiaOrg/morphia/blob/master/morphia/src/test/java/dev/morphia/TestQuery.java) is one of the test classes.

-All parameters and return values are options in your implemented methods.
+All parameters and return values are optional in your implemented methods.

-#### Example
+### Example

 Here is a simple example of an entity that always saves the Date it was last updated.
 Alternatively, the resulting serialized form can be passed back in just prior to sending the document to the database.